 The agent collects log entries and creates an entry in the log monitoring log based on the criteria defined by the parser set, whether or not any of the notification methods are checked.
 You don't have to be notified each time a new log monitoring entry is created.
 You can simply review the Log Monitoring log periodically at your convenience.

 Step 7: Review the Log Monitoring Log

-Log Monitoring entries are displayed in Log Monitoring, which can be accessed using the Agent Logs tab of the Machine Summary page or by generating a report using the Agent > Logs page.
+Log Monitoring entries are displayed in Log Monitoring, which can be accessed using: